 The average number of people who refuse to Working with HIV positive Is, on average, 20% in the world according to UN research shows.

-Survey by UNAIDS seven years ago indicated that almost 30% of Brazilians would refuse to work alongside people with HIV, the virus that causes AIDS, generating the undeniable: The Social Death.
+A survey conducted by UNAIDS seven years ago indicated that 30% of Brazilians would refuse to work alongside people with HIV, the virus that causes AIDS, generating the undeniable: The Social Death.
 This study was conducted in more than 20 countries.

-AIDS was the theme of a meeting that began on a Sunday in Austria where the 1 8-7th UN International Conference on AIDS was held and brought together scientists, politicians, religious, volunteers and artists for five days to discuss a disease that has already Took more than 30 million lives and that, in 2008, had reached a number more than thirty-three million people, according to the UN
+AIDS was the theme of a meeting that began on a Sunday, in Austria where 1 8 was given UN International Conference on AIDS and gathered scientists, politicians, religious, volunteers and artists for five days to discuss a disease that has taken more than 30 millions of lives and which at 2008 had more than thirty-three million people, human beings, as reported by the UN

 Because of the discrimination against people with the AIDS virus, Acquired Immunodeficiency Syndrome, which is not transmitted through social contact in the workplace, the Brazilian government banned, at the end of May 2000, that companies Of our country so manly, to require the examination of the Human Immunodeficiency Virus virus, its workers, the hiring process, and even the professionals who are part of the staff of any company.